 Thought I'd mix things up a bit today and talk about a game I recently very much enjoyed playing, despite the fact that it got Backstreet Boys stuck in my head for days.
 What game is this, you ask (having apparently not read the title of this post)?
 Tell Me Why is a mystery at … Continue reading Game Review: Tell Me Why

 Hello, friends, and welcome to another thrilling edition of Trans Book Club!
 Last time we talked about Peter Darling, a trans reimagining of Peter Pan, and today we'll be looking at Peyton Thomas' Both Sides Now, a YA novel that involves a young trans man, a national debate, and a great deal of humor and … Continue reading Trans Book Club: Both Sides Now

 A few months ago over spring break, my roommate went out of town on vacation and I found myself with the apartment to myself (and no classes to teach) for a solid week.
 I used this time to start work on a story I've been wanting to tell for a long time: Namely, a trans … Continue reading Sneak Peek: Dreamers (Trans YA Novel)

-Greetings, friends.
-So, you may have noticed that a lot of people are not so pleased with J.K.
+You may have noticed that a lot of people are not so pleased with J.K.
 Rowling as of late, and if you haven't delved too deeply into the issue, you may be wondering why emotions are running so high.

-I thought I would offer some clarity on this matter, as it might be helpful for someone innocently wondering what JK possibly could’ve said to alienate and anger so many people.
+All right.
+Gender identity.
+Let's rap.
 So, there seems to be a lot of confusion out there about sex, gender, gender identity, etc., so I figured I would offer a quick primer for anyone in need of clarification.
 I'll start out by saying that there's a certain fluidity to all of this, and one person's … Continue reading On Gender Identity and How To Be Cool